lewisfish/signedMCRT/docs/main.md

 To build signedMCRT, the only current method is using [FPM](https://fpm.fortran-lang.org/en/index.html).
 FPM can be easily installed on any platform, and is simple to use to pull all dependencies, and build and compile signedMCRT.
-We also provide several commands via FPM response file ((found here)[fpm.rsp]), to enable the use of OpenMP, other compliers, and various debug modes.
+We also provide several commands via FPM response file ([found here](fpm.rsp)), to enable the use of OpenMP, other compliers, and various debug modes.

 ## Dependencies